 It is important that when creating an application intended for production that you provide as much information as possible in the application description.
 This information is used by the operators when making decisions on provisioning.

 The Application Redirect URL is required by the Mobile Connect APIs to ensure that authorization responses are only ever delivered to your own services or applications.
 This is a mandatory requirement of the OpenID Connect standard upon which Mobile Connect is based.
 To ensure maximum compatibility of your service/application it is recommended that you specify a Redirect URL accessible over https.
 Individual operators may impose specific restrictions on the Redirect URL (e.g. it may need be to be on a publicly accessible server and accessed over https).

-Mobile Connect uses a short version of your application name when requesting authorisation from your end-users.
-You can now define a set of application short names to be used with the applications you register.
+Mobile Connect Authorisation uses a client name when you request that your end-users authorise a transaction.
+You can define a set of client names to be used with the applications you register.

 A sandbox is provided to test your implementations of the Discovery & Mobile Connect APIs and to allow you a deeper understanding go how the API's work.
 The Sandbox supports a full end to end experience for all Mobile Connect products and has been fully tested with all the SDKs.
 The sandbox supports SMS authentication via real devices by adding your test numbers to the My Test Numbers section of My Account.
 Credentials for using the Sandbox are listed in the Application details page of My Apps.